What is an infection?

 An infection occurs when a disease-causing organism (known as a pathogen) enters the body obtaining nourishment and reproducing and causing harm.

-- Parasitic (fleas, worms, toxoplasmosis, ear mites)
+- Parasitic (Fleas, worms, toxoplasmosis, ear mites)

-- Fungal (ringworm, coccidiosis)
+- Fungal (Ringworm, coccidiosis)

-- Protozoan (Giardia, toxoplasmosis, Cryptosporidium)
+- Protozoan (Giardiasis, toxoplasmosis, Cryptosporidium)

 This list by no means includes all infections, just a selection of the most common ones seen in cats.

 An infection can affect any part of the body and in some cases, several.
 For example, feline herpes can cause eye discharge, nasal discharge, sneezing etc.